DeiElecti/God-Index.html/DualiPhoneRecorder/README.md

 Invoke `ClipExporter.export` with a pair's URLs to share them via the iOS share sheet or AirDrop.
 Use `ClipAligner.align` to compute the audio offset between paired clips for seamless multicam editing.
 `RecordingCoordinator` now generates thumbnails automatically when recording finishes.
 You can also call `ThumbnailGenerator.thumbnail(for:)` to regenerate a preview image for any clip.
+If a duration was supplied when initiating the recording, the recorder stops automatically when that time elapses.

 This skeleton omits UI and error handling for brevity but provides a foundation for the networking, timing, and recording workflow.